flux-framework/flux-core/doc/man1/flux-run.rst

 .. program:: flux run

-flux-run(1) submits a job to run interactively under Flux, blocking until the job has completed.
+:program:`flux run` submits a job to run interactively under Flux, blocking until the job has completed.
 The job consists of *N* copies of COMMAND launched together as a parallel job.

 If :option:`--ntasks` is unspecified, a value of *N=1* is assumed.